aucor/polylang-smart-language-select-disabler/readme.md

  * No disabling when adding a new term (has weird bugs)

 ## Releases

+### 1.0.0 Disable functionality rewritten

+The HTML attribute "disabled" caused many problems.
+The disabling was changed so that the select is hidden with CSS and in its place, plain paragraph with current language is displayed.

 ### 0.1.1 Fix bug when adding a new term translation